ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 For all protocols above, ArduPilot auto-detects the protocol of the RC receiver system.
 However, depending on the protocol and autopilot type, the physical connection to the autopilot may differ.

-Some protocols, most noticeably SRXL2, CRSF, and ELRS, require a full UART connection.
+Some protocols, most notably SRXL2, CRSF, and ELRS, require a full UART connection.

 In addition other protocols that also provide telemetry, like FPort, would generally require a bi-directional half-duplex connection in order to obtain telemetry.
 For these protocols the TX output of the UART should be connected to the serial input of the receiver.
 It is also possible on F7 and H7 boards to connect to the UART RX input with some additional configuration.